Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Makes the OpenBlocks Last Stand consider post-armor/potion/enchantment damage for xp reduction instead of pre (Universal Tweaks).
 - Disable the ability to farm Eldritch Autocasters (bug in EnderIO config allows picking them up in Soul Vials).
+- Adds the ability to create Bewitchment Coquina via a Fluid Transposer recipe.

 ## QoL Improvements: